s-ilent/SMSM-PSO2/README.md

 A messy shader modification for Phantasy Star Online 2.

 ## Features
-1. To reduce banding artifacts ingame, colour dithering has been implemented.
-Note that because many textures in PSO2 are stored in low quality and weren't changed with the engine upgrade, the surfaces of objects and skyboxes will still have visible banding.
+1. To reduce banding artifacts ingame, colour dithering has been implemented. <br>Note that because many textures in PSO2 are stored in low quality and weren't changed with the engine upgrade, the surfaces of objects and skyboxes will still have visible banding.
 2. The emissive strength of some weapon shaders has been increased, allowing them to cast bloom lighting.

 ## Usage